infinite-energy/infinite-energy.github.io/physics-research.md

 could be a good research topic.
 Also, research on whether the universe is infinite, or on parallel universes can be considered.
+4. Direction #4 is a support plan for the other directions.
+It is conceivable that we find that all our energy sources will run out before we find an intinite one.
+If this is the case, it makes sense to find another source of finite energy that will support our society, while we continue to try searching for an infinite source.